Key takeaways

 - Mobile optimization

 - Responsive layout.
 People browse the web on different devices.
 Create a website that automatically adjusts to various screen sizes and orientations.
+This is important in online visibility and Google Search ranking since Google employs a mobile-first indexing, which prioritizes your mobile site.

 - Click-to-call buttons.
 Customers hate it when contacting a restaurant for a reservation is hard.
 Make it easy on them by incorporating redirects that automatically dial your contact number.